Table of Contents

 Anxiety Disorder Symptoms

-While anxiety disorder symptoms across each type of the condition may vary in intensity and severity, the primary symptom is fear.
+While symptoms of anxiety disorders will vary in intensity and severity, the primary symptom is fear.

 - Restlessness, feeling wound-up, or constantly on edge